Santa María Xadani

 Santa María Xadani is a town and municipality in Oaxaca in south-western Mexico.

 It is part of the Juchitán District in the west of the Istmo de Tehuantepec region.

-Environment
+Geography

 The municipality covers an area of 89.31 km2.
 The town is 20 meters above sea level, and is about 3 km from the Laguna Superior.

 The Los Perros river passes through the municipality and is used for irrigation.

 The climate is tropical, with summer rainfall averaging 950 mm.

+Flora and fauna

 Flora include mesquite, ceiba, sapodilla, coconut, gulavere, willow, fruit trees and native grasslands.

 Wild fauna include armadillo, iguana, rabbit, opossum and birds such as mockingbird and rook.

 Some efforts have been made to involve the inhabitants in reforestation programs, but with limited success.